briiC/mango-v3/README.md

 ## Content structure
 You can see content structure example in `test-files/`.
+Or find runnable example in folder `example/`.

 ```
 main.go